Production designer, theatre/television/film

 - source appropriate materials and research effects

-- present ideas to others involved in the production, such as actors and camera operators
+- present ideas to others involved in the production, including actors and camera operators

-- hire and manage an art department team or teams (depending on the size of the production)
+- hire and manage an art department team or teams (size of teams will depend on the size of the production)

-- instruct the set construction company, scenic artists and special effects specialists and monitor their work
+- instruct the set construction company, scenic artists, special effects team, costume designers, and anyone else working on visual aspects

 - liaise with the costume designer and the director of photography, as well as the props, lighting and sound directors